Compulsory Education Age

 Estimated Number of Homeschoolers

-Present Basic Education Act 628/1998 is moderate about home education.
-The Section 26 subsection 2 addresses that the local authority of the pupil’s place of residence shall supervise his or her progress.
+The present Basic Education Act 628/1998 is moderate about home education.
+Section 26 subsection 2 states that the local authority of the pupil’s place of residence shall supervise his or her progress.
 This is in line with the superior statute of the Constitution.
-Parents have the right to organize their education and the municipality has no mandate to force supervision, procedure must be agreed in equal terms.
+Parents have the right to organize their education and the municipality has no mandate to force supervision; procedure must be agreed in equal terms.

-The New Constitution 731/1999 entered in to force on 1 March 2000.
-It no longer explicitly mentions home education.
-However, in the Travaux Préparatoires it is said that this does not bear intention to change the position of home education.
+The New Constitution 731/1999, entered in to force on 1 March 2000, no longer explicitly mentions home education.
+However, the Travaux Préparatoires says that this does not show intention to change the position of home education.
+According to the

-The Constitution Section 16, subsection 1: “Everyone has the right to basic education free of charge.
-Provisions on compulsory education are laid down by an Act.”
-Compulsory education includes home education.
-Basic Education Act Section 26 Completion of compulsory education, subsection 1: “A child of compulsory education age must … otherwise obtain knowledge corresponding to the basic education syllabus.”
+Constitution, Section 16, subsection 1, “Everyone has the right to basic education free of charge."
+Provisions on compulsory education, which includes home education, are laid down by the Basic Education Act Section 26, subsection 1, which

+says that “A child of compulsory education age must . . . otherwise obtain knowledge corresponding to the basic education syllabus.”

-The Basic Education Act states that it is on the responsibility of the guardian to see that compulsory education is completed.
-Moreover, it states that in case when a child of compulsory education age does not participate in education provided under Basic Education Act, the local authority of the pupil’s place of residence shall supervise his or her progress home schooling is addressed in the Constitution. the National Board of Education has given legally non-binding guidelines (hereafter NBE Guidelines 2010).
-These guidelines serve as the primary source of information for the rest of this chapter.
+The Basic Education Act states that it is the responsibility of the guardian to see that compulsory education is completed.
+Moreover, it states that if a child of compulsory education age does not participate in education provided under the Basic Education Act, the local authority of the pupil’s place of residence shall supervise his or her progress.
+The National Board of Education has given legally non-binding guidelines (hereafter NBE Guidelines 2010).

-Home schooling does not require permission from public authorities.
-The guardian of the child is liable for the education of the child.
+Homeschooling does not require permission from public authorities, however, the guardian of the child is liable for the education of the child.
 Parents who fail to comply with this duty may become subject to imposition of fines.
 Decisions on how the supervision

-of home schooling is organized are made on the municipality level.
+of homeschooling is organized are made on the municipality level.
 Usually, the responsible local authority assigns a teacher to assess the progress of the child.
-Nothing is stipulated about how often assessment should be done, but according to the
+Nothing is stipulated about how often assessments should be done, but according to the

-Finland is rechtsstaat, rule of law is confirmed in the Constitution Section 1 Subsection 3.
-The municipalities must abide to the law, not NBE without obligation given Guidelines.
-NBE has the mandate to give obligatory ordinances but has decided not to in relation
+Finland is rechtsstaat; rule of law is confirmed in the Constitution Section 1 Subsection 3.
+The municipalities must adhere to the law, not necessarily the NBE Guidelines.
+NBE has the mandate to give obligatory ordinances, but has decided not to in relation